Materials-Consortia/OPTIMADE/optimade.rst

     - :field:`uri`: String.
       An URI of the external resource (which MAY be a resolvable URL).

-**OPTIONAL keys at all nested levels of the Property Definition:**
+**REQUIRED keys for all levels of the Property Definition:**

 - :field:`x-optimade-unit`: String.
-  A (compound) symbol for the physical unit in which the value of the defined property is given, if it uses a unit.
+  A (compound) symbol for the physical unit in which the value of the defined property is given or one of the strings :val:`dimensionless` or :val:`inapplicable`.
-  If the :field:`x-optimade-unit` is omitted, it designates a unitless quantity or a field for which no unit is relevant (e.g., a String).
   See subsection `Physical Units in Property Definitions`_ for the details on how compound units are represented in OPTIMADE Property Definitions and the precise format of this string.

+**OPTIONAL keys at all nested levels of the Property Definition:**

-- :field:`x-optimade-implementation`: Dictionary
+- :field:`x-optimade-implementation`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality provided by the present implementation.
   If an implementation omits this field in its response, a client interacting with that implementation SHOULD NOT make any assumptions about the availability of these features.
   The dictionary has the following format: